exercism/julia/concepts.wip/arithmetic-operators/about.md

 Int64
 ```

-In the latter line, we can check the type of numeric type with the `typeof` function.
+In the latter line, we can check the numeric type with the `typeof` function.

+Depending on the computer system used, Julia returns either `Int32` or `Inter64` for a 32-bit or 64-bit system, respectively.

 ## Floating-point types